 Over the years, C.H.
-Ellis has evolved to become a leader in the production of industrial plastic cases and sewn cases for industry, agriculture, business and commerce, military and government applications.
-Our family of brands has grown to include Chicago Case Company and Howe Industries.
+Ellis has evolved to become a leader in the production of industrial plastic cases and sewn cases for industry, agriculture, business and commerce, along with military and government applications.
+Through acquisitions our family of brands has grown to include Chicago Case Company, Howe Industries, Parker Plastics and SMOR Cases.
 Our client list includes many Fortune 500 companies.

 Today, C.H.
 Ellis is a privately owned company that manufactures a wide range of industrial plastic cases, tool pallets and sewn or zipper cases in our 56,000 square-foot facility near downtown Indianapolis.
 The plastic, sewn and fabricated cases and tool pallets you see on this website are only a fraction of the cases and other services we provide to our customers.

 Whether you are a small company or a Fortune 500 corporation, C.H.
 Ellis can design and manufacture a case and/or custom foam interior solution to your precise specifications.